Lab 2: Simple Linear Regression

 Total 47 21851

-1. Compute s and R^{2}.
+1. Compute ss and R2R^{2}.

 2. Calculate the correlation coefficient of EPS and STKPRICE.

 3. Estimate the STKPRICE given an EPS of $2.
 Provide 95% confidence intervals on both the “predicted mean” and the “predicted individual response” for STKPRICE (these are defined in an previous question ).
-You may assume that the predicted mean and predicted response are approximately Normal (this is not exactly true, even under the strong assumptions, but a reasonable assumption if the sample size n is decently large).
+You may assume that the predicted mean and predicted response are approximately Normal (this is not exactly true, even under the strong assumptions, but a reasonable assumption if the sample size nn is decently large).
 Comment on the difference between those two confidence intervals.

-4. Provide a 95% confidence interval for the slope coefficient \beta.
+4. Provide a 95% confidence interval for the slope coefficient β\beta.

 5. Describe how you would check if the errors have constant variance.